Refinancing with Earnest

-1. You want to extend your repayment period.
-If you’re struggling to make your payments under a 10-year, Standard Repayment Plan, consolidation can help reduce your monthly payments.
-When you take out a Direct Consolidation Loan, you can extend your repayment term to up to 30 years and get a smaller payment.
+When you graduate, you’re automatically enrolled in a 10-year Standard Repayment Plan.
+If you can’t afford your payments, consolidating can help.
+When you take out a Direct Consolidation Loan, you can extend your repayment term to up to 30 years, significantly reducing your payment.

 If you have older federal loans, you may have some with variable interest rates.
 That means the interest and monthly payment can change according to market conditions.